 Many tools and databases allow users to query OSINT data.
 Maltego is one of them.
 Integrated with various OSINT data sources, Maltego gives users the ability to access these data and map the data relationships into a graph.

 In this infographic blog, we will give you a brief overview of OSINT, how investigators use it in a practical case, and the types of OSINT data queryable in Maltego.

-Download this infographic to share with your friends, family, and colleagues!
+Download this infographic to share with your teams and colleagues!

 OSINT is an intelligence-gathering method used to collect and analyze publicly available information and data for investigative purposes.
 OSINT data sources encompasses pretty much anything you can find on the internet, from an IP address to public governmental records.

 In a very broad sense, OSINT gathering can even encompass performing a Google search or reading through a public forum about learning how to fix a leaking pipe.

 OSINT techniques are practiced by all sorts of investigators and analysts across a range of industries—cybersecurity operations analysts, law enforcement officers, fraud investigators, threat hunters, researchers, investigative journalists, and many more.

 This means that OSINT practices can be applied to a wide range of use cases, especially those involving network infrastructure footprinting, malware and threat analysis, person of interest investigations, phishing attacks, and fraudulent activities.